Types of quiz questions

 Create a quiz in minutes

-Build a quiz that's right for you and your test-takers using a mix of question types, styling, and configuration options.
+Build a quiz from scratch or with AI, using a flexible mix of question types, styling options, and configuration settings.

-Find out how to create a single-choice question Arrow to work together in teams Arrow teamwork
+Find out how to add a multiple choice question to your quiz Arrow to work together in teams Arrow teamwork

-Take our single-choice test Arrow to work together in teams Arrow teamwork
+Try our multiple choice quiz Arrow to work together in teams Arrow teamwork

 Quiz design options

-Participants can select one correct answer from a list of options that will appear when clicked.
+Test-takers can select one option from a list that appears when the drop-down is clicked.

-This question type works well when you have many answer options and would like to save space.
-The drop-down list makes the page look neater, and the expandable format makes it easier for test-takers to scan through a large number of options.
+This question type is ideal when you have many answer options and want to save space.
+Using a drop-down keeps the page looking tidy, while the expandable format makes it easier for test-takers to scan and compare a large number of choices.

 Take our sample drop-down menu quiz Arrow to work together in teams Arrow teamwork